-Another clear pro of using SiteGround is that it has very fast server response times.
+Another clear pro is that it has very fast server response times.
 The server response time is a measure of how long it takes the server to deliver all of the elements of your website to a user’s browser.

-SiteGround has extremely fast response times averaging about 190 milliseconds over a six month period.
+SiteGround has extremely fast server load times averaging about 190 milliseconds over a six month period.
 That means that regardless of where your data is stored, the information on your site – both static data and dynamic data – can be delivered to a user’s browser almost instantaneously.

 Multiple Data Centers

-Part of the reason that SiteGround’s server response times are so fast is that they offer their clients access to multiple data centers located at strategic locations around the world.
+Part of the reason that their servers are so fast is that they offer their clients get access to multiple data centers located at strategic server locations around the world.

-When you sign up with SiteGround you are given the option to choose your preferred server location.
+When you sign up you are given the option to choose your preferred server location.

-While data delivery speeds on the whole have speeded up considerably over the years, the physical distance between a user and the server can impact the loading times.
+While data delivery speeds as a whole have sped up considerably over the years, the physical distance between a user and the server can impact the loading times.

-To address that issue, SiteGround maintains data centers in:
+To address that issue, they have data centers in: